-The calculator is a tool to assist participation in the Emissions Reduction Fund, and we value your feedback.
+The calculator is a tool to assist participation in the ACCU Scheme, and we value your feedback.
 You will be presented with a survey to complete at the end of the calculator summary results.
 The feedback we receive will inform ongoing improvements to the tool and future updates.

 All your errors have been resolved.
 Please try to calculate again.